mx-space/.github/profile/readme.md

 We have 2 core repositories.

-- [core](https://github.com/mx-space/mx-server), a core service for Mix Space, provide RESTful API, cron, backup, pty support, serverless function, and other features.
+- [core](https://github.com/mx-space/mx-server), a core service for Mix Space, provide RESTful API, cron, backup, serverless function, and other features.
 - [mx-admin](https://github.com/mx-space/mx-admin), a dashboard for Mix Space Server, concise style, and comprehensive function.

 Now, we have 3 frontend styles.